-But her organization does provide training classes, referrals to support services and ongoing support such as a parent support group and training sessions.
+But her organization does provide training classes, referrals to support services and ongoing support such as a parent support group and Foster Parent Training sessions.

 Pennock wants parents considering adoption of a special needs child to talk with someone who provides social services at an agency.